Recording Engineering Schools and Colleges in the U.S.

 How to Select a Recording Engineering School

 Students can also look for schools that offer internships where they can gain real-world knowledge and practice in the production of music.
-Many schools encourage students to take intern positions at local studios and may help place students at off-campus opportunities.
-Schools located in large music centers, such as New York or Los Angeles, may be better situated to offer students more chances to work as recording interns.
+Many schools encourage or even help students find intern positions at local studios.
+Schools located in large music centers, such as New York or Los Angeles, are often better situated to offer students more chances to work as recording interns.

 Recording Engineering Program Overviews

 A certificate program can take from 1-2 years to complete.
 Students learn the basics of recording sound and mixing tracks to professional standards.
 Common coursework covers: